| Title: | Multilevel Modeling of Dendroclimatical Fluctuations |

 optional logical value.
 If TRUE, the calling

-sequences for each fitted model object are printed with
+sequences for each fitted model |

 data frame inheriting from class "anova.lme".